-Developing Client Applications
+Developing Client Applications for the CIM API

 A basic CIM client that allows you to connect to a CIM server can be outlined as several steps that build on prior steps.
 Each step is explained and illustrated with pseudocode.
 You can expand this outline to create clients that allow you to manage the server.